Swapnamoy4345/my-salesforce-mate-support/README.md

 3. Start using the powerful suite of tools!

 ## **📩 Support & Feedback**
-For bug reports, feature requests, or general feedback, visit our GitHub support repository:
+For bug reports, feature requests, or general feedback you can use this.
 [GitHub Support Page](https://github.com/Swapnamoy4345/my-salesforce-mate-support)

 ## **🔒 Security**